rancher/docs/content/rancher/v2.x/en/project-admin/tools/pipelines/_index.md

   - /rancher/v2.x/en/tools/pipelines/
   - /rancher/v2.x/en/tools/pipelines/configurations/
 ---
->**Notes:**
->
->- Pipelines are new and improved for Rancher v2.1!
-Therefore, if you configured pipelines while using v2.0.x, you'll have to reconfigure them after upgrading to v2.1.
->- Still using v2.0.x?
-See the pipeline documentation for [previous versions]({{< baseurl >}}/rancher/v2.x/en/tools/pipelines/docs-for-v2.0.x).

 A _pipeline_ is a software delivery process that is broken into different stages and steps.
 Setting up a pipeline can help developers deliver new software as quickly and efficiently as possible.
 Within Rancher, you can configure pipelines for each of your Rancher projects.